-Surprisingly, the larvae that survived on Si-treated plants had the shortest development time (albeit only by an average of approximately 1 day) and had the same pupal mass as individuals from all other treatments (Figure 2B,C), suggesting they exhibited a compensatory response to this suboptimal diet.
-Although increased food consumption is a common compensatory mechanism when insect herbivores are reared on plants with suboptimal nutrient content (Mattson, 1980; Berner et al., 2005; Stiling & Cornelissen, 2007) or increased leaf abrasiveness (Raupp, 1985; Massey et al., 2006; Han et al., 2015), corn consumption by 4th instar larvae in the compensatory assay significantly decreased in response to Si addition (Figure 3A).
-Instead, compensation can likely be attributed, at least in part, to the increased digestibility and N assimilation efficiency on the Si-treated plants (Figure 3B,C).
+Surprisingly, the larvae that survived on Si-treated plants had the shortest development time (albeit only by an average of approximately 1 day) and had the same pupal mass as individuals from all other treatments, suggesting they exhibited a compensatory response to this suboptimal diet.
+Although increased food consumption is a common compensatory mechanism when insect herbivores are reared on plants with suboptimal nutrient content (Mattson, 1980; Berner et al., 2005; Stiling & Cornelissen, 2007) or increased leaf abrasiveness (Raupp, 1985; Massey et al., 2006; Han et al., 2015), maize consumption by fourth instars in the compensatory assay significantly decreased in response to Si addition.
+Instead, compensation can likely be attributed, at least in part, to the increased digestibility and N assimilation efficiency on the Si-treated plants.
 The observed increase in N assimilation efficiency with Si amendment is consistent with reports for other Lepidoptera, including the fall armyworm (Nabity et al., 2012), and may be associated with enhanced enzyme activity (Hocking & Depner, 1961).
 Furthermore, the peritrophic membrane in the larval midgut offers protection from abrasive food particles (Hegedus et al., 2009), and because the structure can change in response to food quality (Plymale et al., 2008), a Si-induced response may have benefited overall digestion.
-Interestingly, the growth parameters of larvae fed on plants treated with both Si and N did not differ from those fed plants receiving one or other treatment alone (Figure 2B, C), even though digestibility was reduced (Figure 3B).
+Interestingly, the growth parameters of larvae fed on plants treated with both Si and N did not differ from those fed plants receiving one or other treatment alone, even though digestibility was reduced.

-Conclusion

 Silicon has a substantial influence on herbivore fitness at both the individual (Reynolds et al., 2009) and population levels (Massey et al., 2008; Reynolds et al., 2012).
 However, our findings show that the overall efficacy of Si-based defenses against the true armyworm are contingent on additional factors.
-Nitrogen availability not only influenced the response of armyworm feeding physiology to Si-treated corn, but also significantly reduced overall mortality.
+Nitrogen availability not only influenced the response of armyworm feeding physiology to Si-treated maize, but also significantly reduced overall mortality.
 Therefore, plant Si defenses can be strongly diluted under conditions of high soil fertility, a response that is largely consistent with the effects of N amendment on carbon-based chemical defenses (Coley et al., 1985; Stamp, 2003).
 Although negative effects of N addition have been reported for other species (Behmer, 2009; Lebigre et al., 2018), none were observed in any performance or compensatory metrics we carried out on the true armyworm.
 Also, despite the potential for associational changes in defense metabolites such as Dimboa, previous work has shown its foliar concentration was insensitive to N fertilization (Manuwoto & Scriber, 1985).
 In addition to plant nutrient status, intrinsic herbivore feeding mechanics and digestive capacity could also dictate the extent of Si effects.
 Where differential responses between herbivore taxa and larval stages to Si treatment have already been observed (Massey et al., 2006; Massey & Hartley, 2009; Nabity et al., 2012), our results suggest that this relationship further extends to an individual’s compensatory ability.
-The fact that deleterious Si effects were most pronounced for younger larval instars is of particular significance, because early instar survival is a key component of population dynamics in Lepidoptera (Zalucki et al., 2001, 2002 and references therein).
+The fact that deleterious Si effects were most pronounced for younger instars is of particular significance, because early-instar survival is a key component of population dynamics in Lepidoptera (Zalucki et al., 2001, 2002).
 Overall, our findings further support the role of Si in driving plant-insect interactions, but much like with other forms of foliar defense, both intrinsic and extrinsic factors contribute substantially to dictate the ultimate consequences on herbivore feeding and performance.

 Acknowledgments